JulieMurray/buildr-documentation/user/pages/01.overview/03.config-styles-layouts/docs.md

 ![Config Select](config-select.png)

 To load a specific configuration open the selectbox by clicking on it and selecting the configuration you would like to load.
 Then click the "Load Saved Settings" button.
-Once the button has been clicked the theme and layout data for the configuration is loaded into the interface.
+Once the button has been clicked the theme and layout data for the configuration is loaded into the template interface.

 ![Config Load](load-config.gif)